 (c) Secretary.
 The Secretary shall keep the minutes of the meetings of the

-Board and shall see that all notices are duly given in accordance with the provisions othese Bylaws or as required by law.
+Board and shall see that all notices are duly given in accordance with the provisions of these Bylaws or as required by law.
 He shall maintain and authenticate the records of the Corporation and shall be custodian of the records, books, reports, statements, certificates and other documents of the Corporation and the seal of the Corporation, and see that the seal is affixed to all documents requiring such seal.
 In general, he shall perform all duties and possess all authority incident to the office of Secretary, and he shall perform such other duties and have such other authority as from time to time may be assigned to him by the Board.

 (d) Treasurer.
 The Treasurer shall have supervision over the funds, securities, receipts, and disbursements of the Corporation.
-He shall in general perform all duties and have all authority incident to the office of the Treasurer and shall perform such other duties and have such other authority as from time to time may be assigned or granted to him by the Board.
+The Treasurer shall in general perform all duties and have all authority incident to the office of the Treasurer and shall perform such other duties and have such other authority as from time to time may be assigned or granted to them by the Board.

 SECTION 5.
 BONDS